camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/configuration/environment-variables.md

 ---
 id: environment-variables
 title: "Environment variables"
+description: "Let's take a closer look at the environment variables for configuration, operators, and developers."
 ---

-Let's take a closer look at the environment variables for configuration, operators, and developers.

 ## Environment variables for configuration